You open your email and see an urgent message titled 'Account Update Required'.

 This feature is commonly used in scenarios where sensitive or proprietary information needs to be shared 'securely' (or so users assume).

-The security you get from a password depends on the software and the strength of the password—its length and complexity.
+The security you get from a password depends on the software and the strength of the password - its length and complexity.

-And password protect, as a mechanism, can offer weak security even with a strong password.
+Password protection, as a mechanism, can offer weak security even with a strong password.

 "Relying on password-protected documents alone is akin to installing a simple padlock on a gate in a high-security area.